 - Drop in during our posted hours to meet with a tutor

-- In case tutors are busy, it’s best to make an appointment by using the appointment tab or by emailing the center director, Kim Holloway, at email@example.com.
+- In case tutors are busy, it’s best to make an appointment by emailing the center director, [email protected].